Why Choose Us

 Research-Based Care for Brain and Spinal TumorsOur Team

-If you or a loved one has been diagnosed with a brain or spinal tumor, you want the best care from a team that not only offers the latest treatments, but is doing research to make treatment even better and more effective.
+If you or a loved one has been diagnosed with a brain or spinal tumor, you want the best care, from a team that not only offers the latest treatments but is doing research to make therapies even better and more effective.
 NewYork-Presbyterian’s Brain Tumor Centers provide comprehensive care for brain and spinal tumors and treat more brain tumors than any other center in New York.
-Among the busiest programs in the nation, we treat thousands of people with brain and spinal tumors each year, including primary tumors as well as metastatic tumors.
-As a leading academic medical center, we are at the forefront of brain tumor research.
-Our clinical activities are combined with vigorous research efforts, aimed at improving outcomes for patients with brain and spinal tumors.
+They are among the busiest in the nation, treating thousands of people with brain and spinal tumors each year.

-- A Team Approach: Our highly experienced physicians — including neurosurgeons, neuro-oncologists, radiation oncologists, neuro-radiologists, neuro-pathologists, and other specialists – create a treatment plan tailored to your individual diagnosis and needs.
+Our brain and spine tumor teams include highly experienced physicians — including neurosurgeons, neuro-oncologists, radiation oncologists, neuro-radiologists, neuro-pathologists, and other specialists — who will create a treatment plan tailored to your specific diagnosis and personal needs.

-- Advanced Treatments: We use the most advanced techniques to treat newly diagnosed and recurrent primary and metastatic tumors, including minimally invasive surgery, radiation therapy, and chemotherapy.
+We use the most advanced techniques to treat newly diagnosed and recurrent primary and metastatic brain and spinal tumors, including minimally invasive image-guided neurosurgery, highly precise radiation therapy (such as stereotactic radiosurgery), and chemotherapy.